 For example, a form in the browser (the first tier) communicates with a server running InfoPath Forms Services (the second tier), which in turn needs to access resources on database server or network share (the third tier).
 The primary security token that was used between the browser and the server running InfoPath Forms Services cannot be passed to the database server due to delegation restrictions inherent to the NTLM authentication system used by Microsoft Windows between the browser and the InfoPath Forms Services server.

 You will see this problem more frequently with forms in the browser because forms in InfoPath can authenticate directly with the data source, passing the primary authentication token to this server as the browser does to the server running InfoPath Forms Services.

-The Single Sign-On (SSO) feature of Microsoft Office SharePoint Server 2007 is the preferred method of resolving delegation problems in multi-tier architectures, but there are other options if SSO is not available.
+The Secure Store Service of Microsoft SharePoint Server 2010 is the preferred method of resolving delegation problems in multi-tier architectures, but there are other options if Secure Store Service is not available.

 Basic/Digest Authentication: This type of authentication is typically used for standard HTML forms, and can be useful for InfoPath forms used in extranet scenarios.
 A user is presented with a dialog for entering their credentials for access to resources on the third tier Web server, which can be used for one more hop to another Windows computer.
 If configured for Basic Authentication, the server will send these credentials in clear text, whereas Digest Authentication sends credentials across the network as an MD5 hash or message digest.

 Embedded Credentials: Embedding credentials in a Universal Data Connection (UDC) file is possible but should only be used if the security of the username and password for access to the resource is not at risk.